Mohanakaru/Budget_Tracker/README.md

 - **Lucide React**: For consistent iconography
 - **Web Speech API**: For voice recognition

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.

----

 **Smart Budget Tracker** - Take control of your finances with AI-powered insights! 💰📊